section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 - Check for the `Movie.class` file in the target folder for the code added automatically to it.

 #### AccessLevel
 It is used to describe how the items can be accessed in the program.
 E.g., privately, publicly, protected, and many more.
-This annotation is helpful in cases where the Setters and Getters are not applied to other variables by default.
+In addition, this annotation is helpful in cases where the Setters and Getters are not applied to other variables by default.
 For example:

 - Above the `private Long id;` line, add the following: